Mariajo Uribe: Amateur career

 Uribe was born in Girón, Santander.
 At age 17, she won the 2007 U.S. Women's Amateur, defeating Amanda Blumenherst 1 up.
 She is the only player from Latin America to have won this championship.
 Uribe tied for tenth and low amateur at the 2008 U.S. Women's Open and won the 2008 Mexican International Amateur.
 She played college golf at UCLA, and was an All-American First Team selection in 2008 and 2009.

 Professional career

 Uribe left UCLA in the spring of 2009 to return to her native Colombia.
 Prior to the 2009 U.S. Women's Open, Uribe ended her amateur status and competed in the tournament as a professional.

-Uribe joined the Duramed Futures Tour in July 2009 and competed in the ING New England Golf Classic, finishing in a tie for 15th place.
+Uribe joined the Futures Tour in July 2009 and competed in the ING New England Golf Classic, finishing in a tie for 15th place.
 At the end of the year she qualified for both LPGA and LET membership for 2010 on her first attempt.

 On 29 May 2011, Uribe won the HSBC Brazil Cup, an unofficial LPGA event, defeating Lindsey Wright by one stroke.

 Uribe won the gold medal at the 2015 Pan American Games and the silver medal at the 2014 South American Games.
+Uribe won the silver medal at the 2023 Pan American Games in Santiago, Chile.

+Uribe retired following the 2024 season.